 For my version of gboma dessi, I chose beef, especially beef cheek.
 You can choose the piece of meat that you want as long as you follow the preparation method specific to the Togolese traditional dish, which also known in Benin and Ghana (under the name of shoko).

 Gboma dessi can be used with various sides such as white rice.
 You can imagine that I was not going to settle on a simple white rice!
 During my research, I discovered that this dish could also be served with ablo or akoumé.
 Now we’re talking!
 Two unique words that I had never heard before.
 Enough to satisfy my thirst for learning.

 Ablo and akoumé, which are quite similar, are kind of dumplings that serve as staples in West African cuisine.
 They may seem rather bland or tasteless at first, but they are used primarily to absorb the flavors of saucy dishes like this one.
 After going through several time-consuming recipes that required a rather tedious steaming stage, I opted for a fairly quick but still traditional recipe of akoumé (also called tô).

 Legend has it that African women concoct their spice blends to bewitch their husbands so that they listen to them.
 So I concocted my a gbotemi of my own… it is now 3 hours after we finished dinner … and I still do not see any improvement in the behavior of my dear and loving wife… but let’s not give up, there is a enough gboma dessi for tomorrow lunch… to be continued …

 - 1 lb spinach

 - 2 lb beef , cut into large cubes

 - 3 onions , thinly sliced

-3 garlic cloves, minced
+- 3 cloves garlic , minced

 - 1 tablespoon ginger , minced

-2 chicken bouillon cubes
+- 2 cubes chicken bouillon

 - 5 tablespoons palm oil (or vegetable oil)

-2 hot peppers
+- 2 hot peppers

-1 14 oz can of tomato sauce
+- 1 (14 oz) can tomato sauce

 - Gbotemi spice blend (cloves, anise, ajwain, cardamom seeds roasted and ground then mixed with ground ginger)

 - ½ cup corn flour

-1 cup regular all-purpose flour
+- 1 cup all-purpose flour

-⅓ cup potato starch
+- ⅓ cup potato starch

-In a saucepan, pour 2 cups of water.
+In a saucepan, pour 2 cups (500ml) of water.
 Add maize flour and mix with a wooden spoon.

 - Bring to a boil, add the wheat flour and stir vigorously.

 - Stir vigorously for 2-3 minutes.
 Cover the pot and cook over medium heat for 5 minutes.

 - Once the dough ready, it's time to shape.
 To do this, take a ball of dumpling and place it in an empty bowl.
 Rotate the bowl a few times to obtain a uniform ball.